 Siting your wedding outdoors with beautiful surroundings can help dramatically slash wedding costs.
 You’ll get to avoid the cost of venue and decoration, among others.

-If a free location proves too difficult to find, go for an outdoor public space; the fee will be only a fraction of the cost of a regular wedding venue.
+If an accessible location proves too difficult to find, go for an outdoor public space; the fee will be only a fraction of the cost of a regular wedding venue.

 The bottom line